Meshbits/khoji/README.md

 cp -av config.ini.sample config.ini
 ```

-Open `config.ini` file in text editor and and change value for `CHAIN_NAME` from `VRSCTEST` to the chain name you are going to run this explorer for.
+Open `config.ini` file in text editor and change value for `CHAIN_NAME` from `VRSCTEST` to the chain name you are going to run this explorer for.
-If testing using VRSCTEST chain, just leave the changes as is and proceed with next steps.
+If testing using `VRSCTEST` chain, just leave the changes as is and proceed with next steps.
 If using for example Veruscoin blockchain's mainnet then change it to `VRSC`.

 If you are running RethinkDB locally by executing the command `rethinkdb` in another terminal, then leave the Database section in `config.ini` file as is.